Facilities: Die Cast Production Building

 Located in south central Indiana, GM Powertrain Bedford is one of the leading aluminum die casting facilities in the world.
 Bedford uses an aluminum die cast process to manufacture transmission casings and converter housings for the new fuel efficient six speed transmissions.
 Most team members are represented by United Autoworker Locals 440 and IBEW Local 16.
 Bedford is located in the heart of Indiana’s limestone country in beautiful south central Indiana.
 The Bedford facility is about 25 minutes south of Bloomington, home of Indiana University.

-$32 Million invested in July of 2011 for transmissions for Buick and Chevrolet models with eAssist fuel-saving technology.
+- Investment for transmissions for Buick and Chevrolet models with eAssist fuel-saving technology.

-$111 Million invested in April, 2010 for addition of semi-permanent mold cylinder head casting line for V6 and V8 engines.
+- Investment for addition of semi-permanent mold cylinder head casting line for V6 and V8 engines.
 Expansion of newer precision sand casting technology needed to support the newer, more efficient engines in GM’s product portfolio.

 2006/2007 - $114 Million